 There are certain skills that many circulation desk assistants have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed integrity, communication skills and interpersonal skills.
+We discovered that a lot of resumes listed detail oriented, technology skills and communication skills.

 Choosing the right major is always an important step when researching how to become a circulation desk assistant.
-When we researched the most common majors for a circulation desk assistant, we found that they most commonly earn bachelor's degree degrees or high school diploma degrees.
-Other degrees that we often see on circulation desk assistant resumes include master's degree degrees or associate degree degrees.
+When we researched the most common majors for a circulation desk assistant, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
+Other degrees that we often see on circulation desk assistant resumes include high school diploma degrees or master's degree degrees.

 You may find that experience in other jobs will help you become a circulation desk assistant.
 In fact, many circulation desk assistant jobs require experience in a role such as internship.
-Meanwhile, many circulation desk assistants also have previous career experience in roles such as sales associate or volunteer.
+Meanwhile, many circulation desk assistants also have previous career experience in roles such as volunteer or sales associate.